UPCOMING EVENTS

 The following points will guide the determination of membership status:

 • Inactive and Cancelled Memberships—Membership in CCAA is considered a privilege, and not a right.
-Memberships may become inactive or be cancelled under the following conditions: 1) the member has not paid annual dues after the due date and a one-month grace period has passed, 2) the member elects to cancel his or her membership by notifying the VP of Membership in writing, and/or 3) the member has his or her membership cancelled by a majority vote of the Board due to conduct or actions that go directly against the mission of the Association and/or the engaging in illegal activity.
+Memberships may become inactive or be cancelled under the following conditions: 1) the member has not paid annual dues after the due date and a one-month grace period has passed, 2) the member elects to cancel their membership by notifying the VP of Membership in writing, and/or 3) the member has their membership cancelled by a majority vote of the Board due to conduct or actions that go directly against the mission of the Association and/or the engaging in illegal activity.
 The Board has the authority to deny, suspend, or revoke membership based on misrepresentation of facts in the member’s membership application or record.
 There will be no refund of dues for any membership that is cancelled or becomes inactive.

 SECTION 3: Rights of Membership